GhizlaneBOUSKRI/Advanced-Recommender-system/README.md

 Content-based recommender systems focus on the attributes of the items and give you recommendations based on the similarity between them.

 The Data
-We use famous MovieLens dataset, which is one of the most common datasets used when implementing and testing recommender engines.
+I use famous MovieLens dataset, which is one of the most common datasets used when implementing and testing recommender engines.
 It contains 100k movie ratings from 943 users and a selection of 1682 movies.

-You can download the dataset here or just use the u.data file that is already included in this folder.